Legal

 Navigating the Texas Divorce Process: Key Procedural Milestones

 1. One spouse must reside in Texas for six months and in the filing county for 90 days before filing an Original Petition for Divorce.
+For a detailed walkthrough of the entire process, see our Texas divorce timeline guide.

 2. The other spouse must be formally served with the petition.